Spanish Golden Age: Plaza Mayor in Madrid

-The Plaza Mayor in Madrid was built during the Habsburg period is a central plaza in the city of Madrid, Spain.
+The Plaza Mayor in Madrid, built during the Habsburg period, is a central plaza in the city of Madrid, Spain.
 It is located only a few blocks away from another famous plaza, the Puerta del Sol.
 The Plaza Mayor is rectangular in shape, measuring 129 by 94 meters, and is surrounded by three-story residential buildings having 237 balconies facing the Plaza.
 It has a total of nine entranceways.
 The Casa de la Panadería, serving municipal and cultural functions, dominates the Plaza Mayor.

-The origins of the Plaza go back to 1589 when Philip II of Spain asked Juan de Herrera, a renowned Renaissance architect, to discuss a plan to remodel the busy and chaotic area of the old Plaza del Arrabal.
-Juan de Herrera was the architect who designed the first project in 1581 to remodel the old Plaza del Arrabal but construction didn't start until 1617, during Philip III's reign.
+The origins of the Plaza date back to 1589 when Philip II of Spain asked Juan de Herrera, a renowned Renaissance architect, to discuss a plan to remodel the busy and chaotic area of the old Plaza del Arrabal.
+Juan de Herrera was the architect who designed the first project in 1581 to remodel the old Plaza del Arrabal but construction did not start until 1617, during Philip III's reign.
 The king asked Juan Gómez de Mora to continue with the project, and he finished the porticoes in 1619.
 Nevertheless, the Plaza Mayor as we know it today is the work of the architect Juan de Villanueva who was entrusted with its reconstruction in 1790 after a spate of big fires.
 Giambologna's equestrian statue of Philip III dates to 1616, but it was not placed in the center of the square until 1848.